 I’m including a few affiliate links so you can find the products I used.
 Read my full disclosure here.

 You may remember this before photo of my dining set at the thrift store:

 I paid $85 for this beautiful set.
 This is how it looks today:

-To remove the old stain, I used Antique Furniture Refinisher by Minwax:
+To remove the old stain, I used The Evolution of my Thrifty Dining Room by Minwax:

-The refinisher is a bit stinky, so if you can’t take your project outside, be sure to open plenty of windows!
+The refinisher is very stinky, so if you can’t take your project outside, be sure to use in a very well-ventilated area!
 You’ll also need something to protect your hands.

 Here’s a close up of the (not so) beautiful finish before: